ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 For step-by-step instructions, see [Register the Facebook app](deploy-facebook-connector.md#step-5-register-the-facebook-app).

 During the completion of this step (by following the step-by-step instructions), you'll save the following information to a text file.
-The values for these will be used to configure the connector app in Step 7.
+The values for these will be used to configure the Facebook connector app in Step 6.

 - Facebook application ID
 - Facebook application secret